 2. Confirmation of Bank Details

 2.1.
-You must complete and sign the Confirmation of Bank Details form available here as part of your acceptance of the Grant and return it to finance@aria.org.uk
+You must complete and sign the Confirmation of Bank Details form available here as part of your acceptance of the Grant and return it to finance@aria.org.uk incorporates the following documents:

 3. The Grant Agreement